1.0 Policy Purpose

 University Human Resources partners with The Work Number to manage employment verifications and salary information required by lending companies.
 You can find information on The Work Number and employment verifications here.

-Information such as pre-employment records and interview notes, references and background checks, whistleblower complaints, OIED/ER complaints and investigative notes, medical information and workers compensation claims are not included in an Employee Record.
+Information such as pre-employment records and interview notes, references and background checks, whistleblower complaints, ODI/ER complaints and investigative notes, medical information and workers compensation claims are not included in an Employee File.

-Only you, your current supervisor and University Human Resources have access to your Employee Record in Workday.
+Only you, your current supervisor, and University Human Resources have access to your Employee File in Workday.

 Policy Owner and Contact(s)